 The research carried out with Clausthal University highlights the value of using microrheology, rotational rheometry and microfluidics, in combination, to fully scope the performance of enhanced oil recovery (EOR) fluids, specifically hydrolyzed polyacrylamide and xanthan gum solutions.

-i microfluidic rheometer is the latest addition to the Malvern Panalytical range of rheological systems.
+The m-VROCi microfluidic rheometer is the latest addition to the Malvern Panalytical range of rheological systems.
 It provides safe accurate measurement for low viscosity fluids and is especially helpful for measuring in the ultra-high shear rate range.
-In addition m-VROC i can be used to study the extensional or stretching rheology that defines the industrial performance of many polymer solutions and which can differ significantly from their shear behaviour.
+In addition m-VROCi can be used to study the extensional or stretching rheology that defines the industrial performance of many polymer solutions and which can differ significantly from their shear behaviour.

 In contrast, the Zetasizer ZSP enables the application of dynamic light scattering microrheology, an evolving rheological technique that can be used to look at behavior over very short timescales.
 Central to the Malvern Panalytical range is the Kinexus rotational rheometer, a system optimized for ease of use and high performance across a very broad range of measurement conditions, and a software platform that supports the analysis of data from other Malvern Panalytical rheometers.

 In combination, the Malvern Panalytical rheometer range enables complete and relevant rheological characterization for a wide range of applications, delivering valuable data for research, formulation and product development.
 For more information visit http://www.malvern.com/rheology